Huaka’i Hawai’i / Online

 You will be encouraged and supported to create and share local action projects while exploring how your own regional and cultural wisdom may be just the knowledge that others need.

-Weekly one hour on-line presentations will be augmented by one hour on-line facilitated small group discussions, selected off-line reading, and creative project sharing.
+5 one-hour online presentations (July 17, 21,24, 28 & 31 [4 PM GMT]) will each be augmented by one-hour online facilitated small group discussions, selected off-line reading, and creative project sharing.

-Join us for 5 weeks of knowledge building, cross-cultural collaboration and fun creating solutions with international peers on the world’s greatest challenge.
+Join us for 2 exciting weeks of knowledge building, cross-cultural collaboration and fun creating solutions with international peers on the world’s greatest challenge.
 E komo mai – We welcome you into this experience!

 A Journey of Change and Resiliency: Exploring Sustainable Development Solutions for Climate Justice & Peace